Beginner Track • Topic 16

 Interactive Tool

 Same scenario, two very different justifications.
 A base Communications Squadron needs to order a SIEM/SOAR cybersecurity platform through GSA MAS.
-The order is above the SAT, so the full 11-element justification under FAR 8.405-6 applies.
+The order is above the SAT, so a written sole source justification under GSAM 538.7104-3(b) applies.
+The GSAM content standard is "sufficient detail and supporting rationale to support the exception used" — the good example shows what that looks like in a thorough file; the bad example shows what falls apart.
 Click highlighted sections for coaching notes.
 Blue borders = strong.
 Red borders = problems.

 Agency: Department of the Air Force